paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-144-developmental-disabilities-assistance-and-bill-of-rights.md

 (1) State Councils on Developmental Disabilities in each State to engage in advocacy, capacity building, and systemic change activities that—

-  (A) are consistent with the purpose described in this subsection and the policy described in subsection (c) of this section; and
+  (A) are consistent with the purpose described in this subsection and the policy described in subsection (c); and

   (B) contribute to a coordinated, consumer- and family-centered, consumer- and family-directed, comprehensive system that includes needed community services, individualized supports, and other forms of assistance that promote self-determination for individuals with developmental disabilities and their families;